GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-verify-your-identity._en.md

 1. On the “We need to verify your identity” page, read the requirements and, if you agree, check the box next to the Login.gov consent statement.
     * Click “Continue”
 1. Next, upload a photo of your driver's license or state ID card.
-    * Note: If you began the identity verification process on your computer, you have the option to switch and use your phone to upload images.
+    * Note: If you begin the identity verification process on your computer, you have the option to switch and use your phone to take images.

-    **Continue by computer and upload images**
+    **Continue by computer**

     * Upload an image of the FRONT of your ID by clicking on “Choose File.”
         * Select the file from your computer